scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

    Demonstration of a interactive widget for coastline extraction using the grabcut algorithm. :label:`grabcut1`

 We can trigger an update in the extracted contour by pressing the Update contour button.
 To speed up the calculation we can also downsample the image before applying the Grabcut algorithm.
 Once we are done we can view the result in a separate cell.
-See figure :ref:`grabcut2`
+See Figure :ref:`grabcut2`

 .. figure:: images/grabcut2.png

   Final image with extracted coastline show in red. :label:`grabcut2`

-The full coastline extraction with grabcut jupyter notebook is available at the EarthSim website: https://pyviz.github.io/EarthSim/topics/GrabCut.html
+The full coastline extraction with Grabcut Jupyter notebook is available at the EarthSim website: https://pyviz.github.io/EarthSim/topics/GrabCut.html

 Future Work
 -----------